access-ci-org/Toolkit-Docs/docs/toolkits/xcbc-installation.md

 ssh into the machines as root.

-Now, in order to test the scheduler, it is necessary to add a user, by running `useradd testuser` on the headnode.
+Now, in order to test the scheduler, it is necessary to add a user, by running `useradd test-user` on the headnode.
 To make sure the new user will be enabled on the compute node, run `wwsh file sync` to update the passwd,group, and shadow files in the Warewulf database, followed by